Iri25/web-pages-style/README.md

 # web-pages-style
-Web pages developed in HTML (Hyper Text Markup Language) and external CSS (Cascading Style Sheets) file.
+A web page developed in HTML (Hyper Text Markup Language) and CSS (Cascading Style Sheets).

+The web page contains 3 pages:
+- Home
+- About
+- Contact